homiodev/addon-tuya/README.md

+firewall blocking inbound UDP was my issue.
+I was surprised that opening the firewall was not on the front page.
+The following commands open the needed UDP ports on CentOS 7.

+sudo firewall-cmd --permanent --add-port=6666/udp sudo firewall-cmd --permanent --add-port=6667/udp sudo firewall-cmd --permanent --add-port=6668/tcp sudo firewall-cmd --reload

 This topic describes how to create a project on the [Tuya IoT Platform](https://iot.tuya.com/?_source=b9f0a0da0a32d911099e4862d12109dd), and connect to devices through the Tuya Smart app or the Smart Life app.

 ## Prerequisites